Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 They help remove damaged outer skin layers and reveal new, fresh skin underneath.
 This process not only lightens dark spots but also improves skin texture and tone.

-AHA and enzymes are natural exfoliants that remove dead skin cells and reveal new, fresh skin underneath.
+AHA and enzymes are natural exfoliating agents that remove dead skin cells and reveal new, fresh skin underneath.

-AHA works by gently dissolving the bonds between dead skin cells, allowing them to loosen and leaving behind a smoother and more radiant surface.
+AHA works by gently dissolving the bonds between dead skin cells, causing them to loosen and leave behind a smoother and more radiant surface.

-Enzymes, on the other hand, break down the dead skin cells, promoting skin renewal.
+On the other hand, enzymes break down the dead skin cells, promoting skin renewal.

 Regular use of products containing AHA and enzymes can lead to a more even skin tone and a brighter, more youthful appearance.